Quick links to useful pages

 1. Validation and registration

-When we receive your application it will be checked to ensure that:
+When we receive an application it will be checked to ensure that:

-- the forms and certificate of ownership have been properly completed and that the owner and/or leaseholder of the property (if not yourself) has been notified;
+- the forms and certificate of ownership have been properly completed and that the owner and/or leaseholder of the property has been notified;

 - all other requirements specified in the validation checklist have been submitted;